cloudposse/atmos/website/docs/integrations/atlantis.md

 - In the `integrations.atlantis` section in `atmos.yaml`
 - In the `settings.atlantis` sections in the stack config files

-### Configure Atlantis integration in `integrations.atlantis` section in `atmos.yaml`
+### Configure Atlantis Integration in `integrations.atlantis` section in `atmos.yaml`

 To configure Atmos to generate the Atlantis repo configurations, update the `integrations.atlantis` section in `atmos.yaml`.

 Here's an example to get you started.
-As with *everything* in Atmos, it supports deep-merging.
-Anything under the `integrations.atlantis` section in `atmos.yaml` can be overridden in the stack config section `settings.atlantis` at any level of the inheritance chain.
+As with *everything* in Atmos, it supports deep-merging at all levels.
+Anything under the `integrations.atlantis` section in `atmos.yaml` can be overridden in the stack config sections `settings.atlantis` at any level of the inheritance chain.

 ```yaml title=atmos.yaml
 # atmos.yaml CLI config